maxint/kuaipan/README.md

 # Debug

 Logging is enabled by default.
 The log file locates at `/tmp/kpfuse.log`.
-If you has issues, please upload the log file as attachment.
+If you has any issue, please upload the log file as attachment.